Lamb steak is tender and delicious, as long as it’s cooked to rare or medium-rare, just 2 minutes per side and a few

 I should probably note here that consuming undercooked meat may increase your risk of foodborne illness.
 I always cook steaks to medium-rare.
 But you should make your own decision.

 How to season lamb steak?

-Unlike beef steak, which only needs kosher salt and black pepper, lamb steak benefits from a light sprinkling of cumin.
+Unlike beef steak, which only needs kosher salt and black pepper, these steaks benefits from a light sprinkling of ground cumin.
 Sometimes I also add a little bit of garlic powder.

 What sides go with these steaks?

 Anything goes!
 This is a truly versatile main course that goes with almost any side dish.
 I often serve them with roasted butternut squash or with roasted carrots.
 And then I add a simple green side such as steamed broccoli.

 What about leftovers?

 More lamb recipes that you might enjoy

 And lamb burger is even better, in my opinion, than a beef burger.
-I love its unique flavor, and the mint yogurt sauce really enhances it.
+I love its unique flavor, and the mint yogurt sauce greatly enhances it.

 - 1 teaspoon Diamond Crystal kosher salt